Fathom (AI Meeting Notes) Alternatives

 Migration steps

-4. Cancel Fathom Premium once Sembly covers your team's needs.
+4. Cancel Fathom Premium once Sembly covers your team's recording and alert needs.

-Not for: Sembly AI is the wrong fit for users who want the most generous free tier or the most polished individual UX; Fathom Free fits those better.
+Not for: Sembly AI is the wrong fit for users who want the most generous free tier or the most polished individual UX; Fathom Free or Granola fit those better.

 #5